 5. Wiang Kum Kam

-But even so, there are so many things in the city to discover that are still so shiok, thanks to the restoration effects.
+But even so, there are much more interesting things in the city to discover, thanks to the restoration effects.
 There are Mon stone tablets, Buddhist architecture and sculptures, pottery, earthenware, and more.
-If you feel tired, you can chope and ride a horse carriage to travel around the site.
+If you feel tired, you can book a ride on a traditional horse carriage to travel around the ancient site.